SHaroonShah/Readme-Developers-Hub---Production/docs/🚚 carrier specific guides/carrier-specific-user-guides/royal-mail/use-local-collect-shipment-service.md

 next:
   description: ''
 ---
+The PUDO API and the PUDO via SFTP solution enhances the convenience of shipping by allowing you to integrate pick-up and drop-off locations into your shipping processes.
+This flexibility enables you to offer more choices in how and where you receive you orders.

 With the Royal Mail’s *click and collect* scheme, many of the UK’s leading small and medium size enterprises can offer their customers the option to collect purchases from a post office branch.

 <Image align="center" className="border" border={true} width="400px" src="https://files.readme.io/fc9948cba5b87c15e89ceda1d55fe6f022a938bb2b8661ace1f6f9c9e5572799-Post_office.gif" />